NathanKr/next.js-iron-session-playground/README.md

 }
 ```

 <h3>Password</h3>
-<p> A password is used to create private key to encrypt the cookie stored on the browser storage</p>
+<p> A password is used to create a private key to encrypt the cookie stored in the browser's storage.</p>

-<p>You can use https://1password.com/password-generator but it create 20 char password where iron-session need 32 , so i duplicated it</p>
+<p>You can use <a href="https://1password.com/password-generator">1Password's password generator</a> to create a strong password.
+Note that it generates 20-character passwords by default, while iron-session requires 32 characters, so you can duplicate it to meet this requirement.</p>

-<p>The value i store in the cookie is value1 : HelloWorld but you can see its is encrypted on the browser</p>
+<p>The value I store in the cookie is `value1: HelloWorld`, but it is encrypted in the browser and not accessible as clear text.</p>